+CHILDREN'S AND YOUNG ADULT

-CHILDREN'S AND YOUNG ADULT Sylvia and the Birds
+CHILDREN'S AND YOUNG ADULT

+Sylvia and the Birds

 How the Bird Lady saved thousands of birds, and how you can too!

 JOHANNA EMENEY AND SARAH LAING Part graphic biography, part practical guide to protecting our bird wildlife, this remarkable book for young readers and their families is fully committed to detailing the wonders of our native birds, the threats they face and how we can help them.
 Based on the life of the 'Bird Lady', Sylvia Durrant, who helped over 140,000 sick, injured and lost birds during her lifetime, it inspires a reverence for the natural world and is a call to action for all young ecologists and environmentalists.
 With charming illustrations by Sarah Laing, mātauranga Māori insights, activities and how-tos, it offers hours of enchantment.
-JOHANNA EMENEY is a senior tutor at Massey University.
-She has worked as an English literature teacher and as a facilitator of creative writing workshops for adults and young people.
+Now out in a new limpbound edition.
+JOHANNA EMENEY has worked as an English literature teacher and as a facilitator of creative writing workshops for adults and young people.
 SARAH LAING is a writer, illustrator and cartoonist, and author of the graphic books Mansfield and Me and Let Me Be Frank.

 'A book that should be in every household and school'

-MARIA GILL.
-KIDSBOOKSNZ
+MARIA GILL, KIDSBOOKSNZ

+PUBLISHED:

-PUBLISHED: September 2022
+September 2024

-ISBN: 9780995140783
+ISBN:

+9781991016928

+Limpbound,

-Hardback, 270 x 190mm.
-176 pages. \$39.99
+270 x 190mm.

+176 pages.

+\$39.99